kpdudek/EvolutionSimulator/README.md

 # EvolutionSimulator
-Simulating a predator prey relationship in a 2D world using PyQt5.
+Simulating an ecosystem in a 2D grid world using PyQt5.

 Inspiration for this project came from watching: